His name is synonymous with being cheap. But do you really know all the things money expert Clark Howard does to stretch a buck in his everyday life?

 See a list of Clark’s favorite dollar store buys here.

-Clark’s longtime mantra is that he’s always willing to accept lower quality for a lower price.
-Hence his deep appreciation for dollar stores!
+Clark’s says he’s always willing to accept lower quality for a lower price, hence his deep appreciation for dollar stores.

-“While [a cheaper] premium might be tempting, you want to be sure your insurer is there for you when the chips are down,” the money expert says.
+“While [a cheaper] premium might be tempting, you want to be sure your insurer is there for you when the chips are down,” Clark says.

 Look for the 97s at Costco Wholesale

 Another one of Clark’s favorite stores is the warehouse club Costco.
-When he’s walking the concrete floors, he looks for anything that ends in 97 cents — as in $3.97 or $199.97.
+When he’s shopping there, he looks for anything that ends in 97 cents — as in $3.97 or $199.97.

 See a list of secret codes at other retailers here.

 Extend the Manufacturer’s Original Warranty on Electronics for Free

 Clark never pays for extended warranties.
 Instead, he gets the same protection they offer and more for free!